Technology platform for power-to-liquid fuels (TPP)

 A decisive step for the market ramp-up of electricity-based fuels

-The TPP will have a capacity of several thousand tonnes per year.
-A modular design is planned for the plant.
-This will allow different production methods and the technologies and components required for them to be analysed and compared in terms of their suitability for practical use.
-After all, not everything that works on a small scale in the laboratory can be easily transferred to industrial production.
+The TPP will have a capacity of around 2,500 tonnes per year.
+The plant has a modular design so that different production methods and the technologies and components required for them can be analysed and compared in terms of their suitability for practical use.
+After all, not everything that works on a small scale in the laboratory can be easily transferred to large industrial production plants.
+The TPP is therefore an important step between research and industrial production.
+It will be the first research facility in which electricity-based fuels can be tested across the entire technology chain.
+These fuels will be tested in various applications, for example in aeroplanes.

 Animation: PtL technology platform (TPP) – an overview of the central components